 Cristal’s ‘upper town’ location is just a short stroll from the beautiful Basílica da Estrela and the intimate Jardim da Estrela as well as a 15-minute uphill walk to the Campo de Ourique Market.

-Pastelaria Cristal is located at R. Buenos Aires 25, 1200-798 Lisboa, Portugal.
+Pastelaria Cristal is located at Rua Buenos Aires 25, 1200-798 Lisboa, Portugal.

-Pastel de Nata Class
+Pastel De Nata Class

 Learning how to make Pasteis de Nata is one of the best things to do in Lisbon for food travelers.
 Not only do participants learn how to make Portuguese egg tarts at home during this culinary activity, but they can also eat their work at the end of the cooking class.